danielmrhodes/JANUS/README.md

 JANUS
 =================================================================================
-A GEANT4 simulation of low-energy Coulomb Excitation experiments with SeGA-JANUS.
+A GEANT4 simulation of low-energy Coulomb excitation experiments with SeGA-JANUS.
 =================================================================================

 Requirements